Gidraff/Bucketlist/README.md

 # Bucketlist App

 ## Introduction
-A Bucketlist App let's keep track of  some of the things you may want to do in future.
+A Bucketlist App let's you keep track of  some of the things you may want to do in future.

-### Usage:
+### Bucketlist App Usage:
 Simply follow these steps:

 * create/sign up an account and
 * login/sign in to your account

-### Now you can be able to:
+### What You can do with Bucketlist App:
 * create a bucketlist and add items to it
 * view available bucketlists and there items
 * edit your bucketlists and its items
 * delete your bucketlists or its items

-### Installing Bucketlist App
+### Bucketlist App Guide:
 Go to Github and copy Bucketlist App Url.

 Open Your terminal and: